 The NM Historic Preservation Division's Financial Incentive Programs

-Preservation tax credits have been used to rehabilitate approx. 1,000 historic properties in New Mexico.
+Preservation tax credits have been used to rehabilitate over 1,000 historic properties in New Mexico.

-A detailed guide to the program is available here.
-Early consultation with HPD tax credit staff is highly recommended.
+An introductory guide to the program is available here.
+Early consultation with HPD staff is highly recommended.
 In brief:

-• Properties may be residential or income-producing buildings such as an apartments, offices or stores.
-Properties individually listed in the State Register of Cultural Properties or that contribute to a listed historic district may participate.
+• Eligible properties, which range from residential properties to income-producing buildings like apartments, offices, or stores, must be individually listed in the State Register of Cultural Properties or contributing to a listed historic district may participate.
 (Contact HPD to find out if your property meets this requirement.)

-• The project term expires 24 months from the date of the Part 1 approval.
+• Project approval expires 24 months from the date of initial Part 1 approval, not the approval of any subsequent amendments.

-• The completed project conditions and expenses are to be fully documented in Part 2 of the application* so the CPRC may certify the project as a qualified rehabilitation and establish the eligible expense/tax credit amounts.
+• The completed project and expenses are to be fully documented in the Part 2 application to enable the CPRC to certify the project as a qualified rehabilitation and establish the eligible expense/tax credit amounts.

-• The maximum amount of project expenses eligible for the 50% tax credit is $50,000 although the total project cost may exceed this amount.
-Therefore, the maximum tax credit amount is $25,000.
-When a listed property is located within the boundaries of a state-certified Arts & Cultural District*, the maximum amount of eligible expenses is increased to $100,000.
+• The maximum amount of project expenses eligible for the 50% tax credit within a 24-month approval period is $50,000, although the total project cost may exceed this amount.
+Therefore, the maximum tax credit amount allowed within a 24-month approval period is $25,000.
+When a listed property is located within the boundaries of a state-certified Arts & Cultural District, the caps for eligible expenses and tax credit double to $100,000 and $50,000, respectively.

-• The credit is applied against New Mexico income tax owed in the year the project is completed and any unused credit may be spread out over four additional years (unless used up sooner).
+• The credit is applied against New Mexico income tax owed in the year the project is completed, and any unused credit may be spread out (“carried forward”) over four additional years (unless used up sooner).

 • The credit is awarded to the property owner and may not be transferred to other parties.
 When more than one person owns the property, each is awarded credit according to their percentage of ownership.